Zhaozixiang1228/VF-Bench/README.md

   data_split/IVF/VTMOT/split.json
   data_split/MVF/Harvard/split.json
   ```
-- The results reported in the main paper are obtained using high-resolution datasets for both training and testing.
-However, considering potential computational resource limitations, we also report results on low-resolution datasets in the supplementary material for reference and comparison.
+- The results reported in the main paper are obtained using **high-resolution datasets** for both **training and testing**.
+However, considering potential computational resource limitations, we also report results on **low-resolution datasets** in the supplementary material for reference and comparison.

 ## 🏋️ Training UniVF
 - After successfully preparing the environment and dataset as described above, Run training script: